JetBrains/intellij-sdk-docs/topics/ui/principles/accessibility.md

 This prevents them from accessing other parts of the interface.

 Ensure that a user can always navigate away from any focusable component by using <shortcut>Tab</shortcut>, <shortcut>Shift+Tab</shortcut>, or <shortcut>Escape</shortcut>.
+For instance, continuously pressing <shortcut>Tab</shortcut> or <shortcut>Shift+Tab</shortcut> in a dialog should result in cycling through all components and returning to the starting point.
+To break out of such focus loops, use <shortcut>Escape</shortcut> to close dialogs and popups, or move focus back from a tool window to the editor.

 ### Managing focus